crykn/crykn.github.io/_pages/features.md

 # Feature Packed
 _libGDX comes with batteries included.
 Write 2D or 3D games and let libGDX worry about low-level details._

-- LibGDX provides you with everything you need for proper **2D development** right out of the box.
+- LibGDX provides you with everything you need for proper **2D development**, right out-of-the-box.
 - **3D Graphics** are also supported via various high-level APIs.
 Take a look at our [showcase](/showcase/) to see some 3D games made with libGDX.
 - **Super Fast:** Heavy emphasis was put on avoiding garbage collection for Dalvik/JavaScript by careful API design and the use of custom collections.
 - **Small game sizes:** libGDX games can be very small – starting from around a couple MBs for Android games and even less than <60 MB for desktop projects with a bundled JRE